Technical Overview | SpectX Log Analyzer

 processed by a series of small and independent tasks.
 Every task has some input data that must be fetched from data sources

-(e.g. premise servers, cloud storages, http servers, ...), from other PU's (intermediate query results) or from the PU's local storage.
+(e.g. premise servers, cloud storage, HTTP servers, ...), from other PU's (intermediate query results), or from the PU's local storage.
 Also, a task always has some output data (i.e a task result).
 This is stored locally in the PU and its location is passed to Root.

-When the last query stage has been processed, the Root tells WGUI server the locations of query results.
-WGUI Server then fetches the results and serves them in a nicely formatted and responsive manner to the end user browser or via the REST API.
+When the last query stage has been processed, the Root tells the WGUI server the locations of query results.
+WGUI Server then fetches the results and serves them in a nicely formatted and responsive manner to the end-user browser or via the REST API.

 machine, i.e. SpectX can make the maximum use of all CPU cores of the host (the actual number is configurable).

 The biggest bottleneck in processing your data is the network bandwidth between SpectX and the data sources.
 We, therefore, recommend installing SpectX as close to your main data repository as possible in terms of network throughput.